 Read more

-- Medicare Part A: This is traditional Medicare, covering stays in the hospital, in addition to care in nursing facilities, hospice care and certain other options for home health care.
+- Medicare Part A: Also known as traditional Medicare, this covers stays in the hospital, as well as care in nursing facilities, hospice care and various other alternatives for home health care.

-- Medicare Part B: This is medical insurance covering outpatient care, services from doctors, and other services that aren’t covered in Part A.
+- Medicare Part B: This is medical insurance which covers outpatient care, services from doctors, and additional services that Part A does not cover.

-- Medicare Part D: This can help you cover out-of-pocket costs related to a large number of prescription drugs.
+- Medicare Part D: This can assist you in covering out-of-pocket costs related to a broad variety of prescription drugs.

 - Medicare Part G: After meeting your deductible, this Medicare Supplement Plan will cover any out-of-pocket costs.

-- Medicare Part N: Extremely low premiums and nearly comprehensive benefits are offered by this type of Medicare Supplement Plan.
+- Medicare Part N: Extremely low premiums and nearly comprehensive benefits are provided by this type of Medicare Supplement Plan.

-These are a few examples of a Qualifying Life Event:
+These are some examples of a Qualifying Life Event:

 - Moving to a new location